publify/publify/README.md

     * This file should contain the necessary environment variables for deployment
   * Make sure you are working from an up to date version of master
   * Run `./bin/deploy`

-Just pushing normally to Github will trigger Codeship to build and automatically push the latest changes to staging should the build pass.
-Nothing else needs to be done.